The Judiciary System of Pakistan: LEGAL FRAMEWORK

 Provincial Judiciary

-Each province has its own High Court, which is the highest judicial authority at the provincial level.
-Below the High Courts are the District and Sessions Courts, Civil Courts, Family Courts, and other specialized courts.
-Provincial judicial structures are often mirrored to ensure uniformity with federal structures.
+Each province maintains its own High Court, thereby serving as the highest judicial authority at the provincial level.
+Furthermore, the system places District and Sessions Courts, Civil Courts, Family Courts, and other specialized courts beneath the High Courts to handle various cases efficiently.
+In addition, authorities often mirror provincial judicial structures with federal frameworks to ensure consistency and uniformity across the system.

 - High Court of Punjab, Sindh, Khyber Pakhtunkhwa, Balochistan: These courts serve as the highest judicial bodies in their respective provinces.